zanovis/GroceryTrip/README.md

 **You can use the app [Obtainium](https://github.com/ImranR98/Obtainium) to keep GroceryTrip up to date.*

 ## 🌟 Features
-- Supports: Trader Joe's receipts (limited), barcode-based receipts (limited)
+- Supports: Trader Joe's receipts, barcode-based receipts (limited)
 - Scan receipts for product details
 - View compiled nutrition facts
 - View ingredients
 - Submit unrecognized barcodes
-- If product data is missing, you can click a product to contribute to the OpenFoodFacts database (directs to their website, Android app links coming soon!)
+- If product data is missing, you can click a product to contribute to the OpenFoodFacts database (Directs to the OFF application if you have it installed)

 ## 🚀 Getting Started
 1. Take a photo of your grocery store receipt (if you don't have one on-hand, you can use the Demo button!)
 2. Crop the image to capture relevant information
-3. Discover overall nutrition, ingredients, and packaging used in your groceries
+3. View overall nutrition & ingredients in your groceries
-4. Contribute barcodes if any are missing (optional)

-⚠️ Note: GroceryTrip is in development and is not production-ready.
-I am working to support more stores and receipt types.
+4. Optionally contribute barcodes if any are missing ⚠️ Note: GroceryTrip is a work in progress and there are many improvements to be made!

 ## 🤝 Contributing
-As the project is not yet open-source, contributions are currently limited to barcode submissions and product data submissions via OpenFoodFacts.
-To contribute, simply use the app to submit any unrecognized barcodes.
-This will help improve the overall functionality of the app.
+Non-developers: Any user can contribute barcodes or product data via OpenFoodFacts.
+Developers: Build the app as any other Flutter application, let me know if you run into issues.

 ## 📋 Todo
 - Create roadmap
-- Deploy to Play Store
+- ~~Deploy to Play Store~~
-- Support more stores (open to suggestions) and receipt types
+- ~~Support more stores (open to suggestions) and receipt types~~
-- Open-source project
+- ~~Open-source project~~
 - iOS support

 ## 📄 License